Policy / Ensure Intercountry Adoption Remains a Viable Option

 Southern Baptists affirm adoption as a central theological theme with practical application in our families and communities.
 We adopt because we ourselves were adopted into the family of God.
 The Baptist Faith and Message states that children “are a blessing and heritage from the Lord,” whether by birth or by adoption.
 In addition, the Resolution On Adoption And Orphan Care states that in the gospel, we have received the “Spirit of adoption,” meaning “we are no longer spiritual orphans but are now beloved children of God and joint heirs with Christ.”
 (John 14:18; Rom.
 8:12-25; Gal.
 3:27-4:9; Eph.
 1:5).

 Intercountry adoption strengthens families, communities, and our nation, and it remains a necessity for children around the world.
 According to the United Nations International Children’s Emergency Fund (UNICEF), as of Fiscal Year 2021, an estimated 13 million children were orphaned by losing both parents.
-In Fiscal Year 2022, an estimated 1,517 children were adopted into the United States through international adoption.
+In fiscal year 2023, only 1,275 children were adopted internationally into U.S. families, marking a record low.

 The ERLC strongly supports intercountry adoption and corresponding legislative efforts to strengthen and simplify the complex intercountry adoption process.